-By analyzing the geographic and funding distribution of projects included in the TIP, it can be determined if the TIP complies with Title VI, Executive Orders 12898 and 13166, and USDOT Orders related to EJ.
-Project cost estimates included in the TIP were estimates of perceived costs for future transportation projects.
+By analyzing the geographic and funding distribution of projects included in the TIP, it can be determined if the TIP complies with Title VI, Executive Orders 12898 and 13166, and USDOT Orders.
+Project cost estimates included in the TIP are estimates of perceived costs for future transportation projects.
 Updated cost estimates for projects will be developed when the design/preliminarily engineering for the project has been completed.